 If you like this show stopping dessert, check out these others:

 - The Best Gluten Free Chocolate Cake

 - Chocolate Dessert Cups

 - Preheat oven 325ºF.
 Place 4 - 6 ounce ramekins in a roasting pan.

 - In a pot heat coconut cream and almond milk until about to steam, to about 150ºF.

-- In a large bowl whisk together eggs, yolks, honey, maple sugar and salt until they are fully combined.
+- In a large bowl whisk together eggs, yolks, honey, maple sugar, and salt until they are fully combined.

 - Temper the eggs: Using a ladle slowly pour a little of the hot cream at a time to the eggs while continually whisking, until all of the cream is combined.
 Add the vanilla extract and Vital Proteins and whisk to combine.

 - Divide into ramekins and place in the oven.

 - Carefully pour hot water (very hot tap water is fine) into the roasting pan until it reaches halfway up the side of the ramekins.